-Eisai aims to create workplaces where every employee can work toward the achievement of thehhcphilosophy with a rewarding sense of satisfaction.
-At Eisai Co., Ltd., various working options are available for employees depending on their workplaces to ensure work-life balance such as flexible work hours and discretionary working arrangements.
-In addition, the company provides employees with extensive leave and short-working hours beyond the legal requirements to support their life events such as childcare, nursing care and recovery from injuries.
+Eisai aims to create workplaces where every employee can work toward the achievement of the hhc philosophy with a rewarding sense of satisfaction.
+Eisai has various working options such as flexible work hours and discretionary working arrangements for employees to ensure work-life balance.
+In addition, the company provides employees with extensive leave and short-working hours beyond the legal requirements to support their life events such as childcare, long-term care, and nursing care.

-Furthermore, volunteer and organ donor leave are offered to encourage employees’ social contribution activities.
-Health consultation by industrial physicians and mental health care services are also provided to promote well being of the employees.
-Through these endeavors, we are striving to create a workplace environment that enables each employee to play an active role.
+Furthermore, Eisai has introduced a leave system for self-development / social contribution activities to encourage employees to take part in social contribution activities and to further their personal and professional development.
+Organ donor leave, mental healthcare services, and health guidance by an industrial physicians are also provided to promote well-being of the employees.
+Through these endeavors, Eisai is striving to create a workplace environment that enables each employee to play an active role.

 In order to create a work environment in which all employees work proactively and challengingly from a voluntary motivation and a high level of engagement, we conduct an engagement survey as an index to grasp the issues and areas of improvement.

 In the results of the survey conducted in May 2020, the total engagement score was 74, which was 3 points higher than the all industry average.
 In particular, in the survey item of “empathy for corporate mission and vision,” the score was 83, which was 9 points higher than all industry average, and it was confirmed that the management policies and strategies based on the “hhc” philosophy are highly penetrated to the employees.
 On the contrary, the score of the survey item of “workload” was 59 which was 5 points lower than the all industry average.
 The Company is working on understanding the current situation and making efforts to accelerate workstyle reform.

 Programs for supporting employees in their life events and for self-fulfillment